rackerlabs/support-how-to/content/exchange/set-up-autodiscover-for-outlook.md

 - Offline address book synchronization

-- Sharing calendars, contacts, and folders using a sharing invitation within Outlook
+- Share calendars, contacts, and folders by using a sharing invitation within Outlook

-- Access to Public Folders in Exchange 2013 and Exchange 2016
+- Access Public Folders in Exchange 2013 and Exchange 2016

 - Automatic mapping of shared mailboxes

-See [DNS record definitions](https://support.rackspace.com/how-to/dns-record-definitions/#cname-record) for information on configuring Autodiscover for your domain.
+For information about configuring Autodiscover for your domain, see [DNS record definitions](https://support.rackspace.com/how-to/dns-record-definitions/#cname-record).

 ### Test Autodiscover functionality in Outlook

-To determine if the Autodiscover service is configured properly,  use the **Test E-mail AutoConfiguration** tool in Outlook.
+To determine if Autodiscover is configured properly, use the **Test E-mail AutoConfiguration** tool in Outlook by following these steps:

 1. Open Outlook and then minimize the Outlook application.

-2. While Outlook is running, press and hold down the **CTRL** key, and then right-click the Outlook icon in the system tray or notification area on the lower right corner of the screen.
+2. While Outlook is running, press and hold down the **CTRL** key, and then right-click the Outlook icon in the system tray or in the notification area in the lower right corner of the screen.

 3. From the menu, select **Test E-mail AutoConfiguration**.

     <img src="{% asset_path exchange/set-up-autodiscover-for-outlook/autodiscover1.png %}" alt="" />

-4. Uncheck the **Use Guessmart** and **Secure Guessmart Authentication** check boxes.
-Autodiscover is the only check box that is selected.
+4. Uncheck the **Use Guessmart** and **Secure Guessmart Authentication** checkboxes.
+Autodiscover is the only checkbox that is selected.

 5. Enter your email address and password.

-6. Click test.
+6. Click **Test**.

-    The result tab shows that Autodiscover is detected.
     <img src="{% asset_path exchange/set-up-autodiscover-for-outlook/autodiscover2.png %}" alt="" />

+   As shown in the preceding figure, the **Results** tab shows that Autodiscover is detected.

-    You can also click the **Log** tab for the following lines:
+   You can also click the **Log** tab to see the following lines:

       - `Redirect Check`